Gforcex/OpenGraphic/Unity.md

 * [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)  A NuGet Package Manager for Unity

 ## InspectorGUI
+* [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) :thumbsup:  Attribute Extensions for Unity
+* [Tri-Inspector](https://github.com/codewriter-packages/Tri-Inspector)  Free and open-source library that improves unity inspector.
 * [UnityDrawers](https://github.com/fishtopher/UnityDrawers)  :thumbsup: A collection of property and decorator drawers for Unity
-* [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) :thumbsup:  Attribute Extensions for Unity
+* [UnityFoldoutDecorator](https://github.com/giuliano-marinelli/UnityFoldoutDecorator) Foldout as a Decorator for group variables in Unity Script Inspector
 * [Markup-Attributes](https://github.com/gasgiant/Markup-Attributes) A Unity Editor extension for customizing inspector layout with attributes.
 * [MyBox](https://github.com/Deadcows/MyBox) MyBox is a set of attributes, tools and extensions for Unity
 * [Unity-Editor-Toolbox](https://github.com/arimger/Unity-Editor-Toolbox) Tools, custom attributes, drawers, hierarchy overlay, and other extensions for the Unity Editor.